NangmanHunter/InfoProcessEngineer/res/01내용/04프로그래밍언어활용/Glossary/01SynOnym/LFU.md

-- LFU(Least Frequently Used)
+﻿- Least Frequently Used
 - LFU
-- Least Frequently Used
+- LFU(Least Frequently Used)